 Stergios Chatzikyriakidis

-I am a Professor of Computational Linguistics at the University of Crete and the Head of Research and Co-founder at Basement AI.
-I earned my BA in Greek Philology specializing in Linguistics at Aristotle University, Thessaloniki.
+I am a Professor of Computational Linguistics at the University of Crete.
+I earned my BA in Greek Philology specializing in Linguistics from Aristotle University, Thessaloniki.
 I continued my studies obtaining an MSc in Computational Linguistics and Formal Grammar, and a PhD in Linguistics, both from King’s College, London.
 I have worked at Royal Holloway, University of London, the French National Centre for Scientific Research (CNRS), the Open University of Cyprus and the University of Gothenburg.
 From 2016 until 2021, I was the Associate Director of the Center for Linguistic Theory and Studies in Probability (CLASP).

 Curriculum vitae (pdf)